How to get to Albanian Riviera?

 From Vlore, you can take a bus to the south to Dhermi, Himare or Sarande.
 It takes 56 minutes to travel from Vlore to Dhermi by bus.
 It takes 1 hour and 20 minutes to travel from Vlore to Himare.
 And it takes 2 hours and 43 minutes to get from Vlore to Sarande.

-These busses from Vlore to the south, pass by all the smaller beaches like Jale beach, Gjipe beach, Porto Palermo and Borsh beach.
+These buses from Vlore to the south, pass by all the smaller beaches like Jale beach, Gjipe beach, Porto Palermo and Borsh beach.
 So, you can ask the bus driver to stop along the way.

 Don’t worry about finding your route, because the Albanian people will help you to find the correct bus.
 You do need some patience though, because public transport is slow.
 Moreover, public transport has a schedule, but there are many stops along the way and coffee breaks.